-Context: One of the main types of nasal deformity is the unilateral cleft lip or palate, which affects breathing and smelling.
+Context: One of the main types of nasal deformity is unilateral cleft lip/palate, which affects the process of breathing and smelling.
 It is supposed that nasoalveolar molding (NAM) has a positive effect on the reduction of the tension in lips and helps to simplify or even eliminate the subsequent orthodontic treatment.

-Objective: This systematic review of papers focused on the effectiveness of NAM in patients with unilateral cleft lip or palate.
+Objective: This systematic review of papers focused on the effectiveness of NAM in patients with unilateral cleft lip/palate.

-Data Sources: The databases of Google Scholar, PubMed, Web of Science, and Medline were searched.
+Data Sources: The web search of Google Scholar, PubMed, Web of Science, and Medline databases

-Study Selection: A total of 1282 relevant articles published up to 2018 were identified.
-The selected papers were screened based on the eligibility criteria after the thorough investigation of their titles and abstracts.
-In the next step, the inconsistent articles with our objectives were removed.
-Afterward, the papers were thoroughly studied, and data related to our study goals were extracted and recorded in predetermined extraction forms.
-After the full-text evaluation of the articles, 22 articles were finally selected.
+Study Selection: The identification of 1282 articles published up to 2018.
+The selected papers were screened based on the eligibility criteria after the thorough investigation of the titles and abstract.
+In the next step, article inconsistent with our objectives were removed from the current study.
+Afterward, the papers were thoroughly studied and data related to our study goals were extracted and recorded in predetermined extraction forms.
+After the full-text evaluation of the articles, results in the selection of 22 articles.

-Data Extraction: The search process was performed with the following keywords in combination with nasoalveolar molding or pre-surgical nasoalveolar molding or pre-surgical orthopedic appliances: "unilateral cleft lip or palate", "UCL/P", "Cleft lip", "Cleft palate".
+Data Extraction: The search process was performed by the following keywords in combination with nasoalveolar molding or pre-surgical nasoalveolar molding or pre-surgical orthopaedic appliances: unilateral cleft lip/palate, UCL/P, Cleft lip, Cleft palate.

-Results: Based on the literature, many studies have supported the effectiveness of NAM appliance therapy on nasal symmetry in the unilateral cleft of the lip and or palate treatment.
+Results: Based on the literature review, various studies have supported the effectiveness of nasoalveolar molding appliance therapy on nasal symmetry in unilateral clefts of the lip and/or palate treatment.